Kirbologist/Raman-Scattering-Code-Conversion/README.md

 ### Setup

+For running the code using just single, double or quadruple-precision floating points, getting the basic, portable version from the list of releases is enough.
+The binaries can directly be executed as is.

+If your computer doesn't use x86_64 architecture, or if you want to use floating points of arbitrary precision, you must get the source code yourself, either by cloning this repo or getting the advanced version from the list of releases, and then build the code.
+The code uses the GMP and MPFR libraries for doing multi-precision.
+Arbitrary-precision functionality must to be installed manually, since these two libraries have to be configured and compiled to the machine to fully work, and changing the amount of precision requires recompiling the Raman code.
+To install them, download both libraries using the links in [the dependencies section](#dependencies), extract the files and follow the instructions given in their respective 'INSTALL' files.

 Open the terminal to the Raman-Scattering-Code-Conversion directory.
-For calculating using C++'s inbuilt floating point types, simply run the following command to compile the `raman_elastic_scattering` binaries:
+Then simply run the following command to compile the `raman_elastic_scattering` binaries:
 ```bash
 make [OPTIONS]
 ```

 `[OPTIONS]` can contain any of the following parameters:
-- `mp`: `raman_elastic_scattering` will have the option to do calculations using customised arbitrary-precision floating points.
-By default, 113 bits of precision are used.
-GMP and MPFR must be manually installed for this option to work.
-(To install them, download both libraries using the links in the 'Dependencies' section below, extract the files and follow the instructions given in their respective 'INSTALL' files.)
-- `PRECISION=<value>`: if used with `mp`, `raman_elastic_scattering` will customise the custom arbitrary type to use `<value>` many bits.
+- `PRECISION=<value>`: `raman_elastic_scattering` will customise the custom arbitrary type to use `<value>` many bits.
 The precision allowed is only limited by the amount of memory available on your computer.
+If this option isn't specified, the binary will compile with a precision of 113 bits by default.

 To change the number of threads or bits of precision used, `raman_elastic_scattering` must be recompiled.
 This as simple as running